dineththilina/rag-agent-toolkit-rs/README.md

                   ┌─────────────┴───────────────┐
                   │                             │
          ┌────────▼─────────┐          ┌────────▼────────┐
-         │ embedded vectors │          │  data/ (docs)   │
+         │ embedded index   │          │  data/ (docs)   │
-         │ Vec + cosine     │◄─ embed ─│  txt, md, pdf   │
+         │ BM25 keyword rank │◄─ index ─│  txt, md        │
-         │ → vectors.json   │          └─────────────────┘
+         │ → index.json     │          │  + your uploads │
-         └──────────────────┘
+         └──────────────────┘          └─────────────────┘

    Agent loop: user msg ─► model ─► (tool_calls?) ─► run tools ─► model ─► answer
    Tools: search_knowledge_base (RAG) · calculator · country_facts (HTTP)
 ```

-The vector store is a plain `Vec` of `{text, source, embedding}` scored by
-brute-force cosine similarity.
-For a demo-scale corpus this is faster than a
-network round-trip to a vector DB and needs no setup.
+Document search is BM25 over the chunked text, computed in-process — no
+embeddings, no vector database, no API key for search.
 It persists to
-`vectors.json` and rebuilds automatically when the documents or embedding model
+`index.json` and rebuilds automatically when the documents change.
+BM25 gives
-change.
+sharp keyword rankings, which is what document Q&A needs; the chat model then
+answers from the retrieved passages.

 ---